persuaded9041/poke-solus-rgb/README.md

 - the Pokémon can be purchased
 - the Pokémon can be restored from a fossil

-This change allows for both a more "solo" experience of the game (not relying on trading to obtain certain Pokémon) and for a more diverse (and arguably "natural", in a Kantonian sense) selection when party building.
+This change allows for both a more "solo" experience of the game (not relying on trading to obtain certain Pokémon) and for a more diverse (and arguably "natural", in a Kantonian sense) selection of Pokémon when party building.

 ### 2. HMs can be taught to party Pokémon without using up one of the Pokémon's move slots